tech-srl/how_attentive_are_gats/README.md

 This repository is the official implementation of [How Attentive are Graph Attention Networks?](https://arxiv.org/pdf/2105.14491.pdf).

+Appeared in **ICLR'2022**

 ![alt text](images/fig1.png "Figure 1 from the paper")

+Since our experiments (Section 4) are based on different frameworks, this repository is divided into several sub-projects:
+1. The subdirectory `arxiv_mag_products_collab_citation2_noise` contains the needed files to reproduce the results of Node-Prediction, Link-Prediction, and Robustness to Noise (Tables 2a, 3 and Figure 4).
+2. The subdirectory `proteins` contains the needed files to reproduce the results of ogbn-proteins in Node-Prediction (Table 2b).
+3. The subdirectory `dictionary_lookup` contains the need files to reproduce the results of the DictionaryLookup benchmark (Figure 3).
+4. The subdirectory `tf-gnn-samples` contains the needed files to reproduce the results of the VarMisuse and QM9 datasets (Table 1 and Table 4).

+### Requirements
+Each subdirectory contains its own requirements and dependencies.

+Generally, all subdirectories depend on PyTorch 1.7.1 and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/) version 1.7.0 (`proteins` depends on [DGL](https://www.dgl.ai/) version 0.6.0).
+The subdirectory `tf-gnn-samples` (VarMisuse and QM9) depends on TensorFlow 1.13.

+### Hardware
+In general, all experiments can run on either GPU or CPU.

 **GATv2 is now available as part of PyTorch Geometric library!**
 ```